 But how should you treat areas where no hard ground is available?
 You may encounter areas where shifting or muddy ground makes leaving no trace a difficult proposition.
 In such cases, special care is required to keep the area as untouched as possible.

 General Trail Etiquette

 There are some generally accepted rules that should be followed to ensure that both you and subsequent visitors to an area can thoroughly enjoy a trail.
-First, avoid walking through sensitive areas where you may create a trail by disturbing marshy ground, delicate vegetation, or compacting the soil too much.
+First, avoid walking through sensitive areas where you may create a trail by disturbing the marshy ground, delicate vegetation, or compacting the soil too much.
 This is especially important if you are traveling with a large group.

-Rock cairns are currently somewhat trendy, but knowledgeable hikers avoid creating rock cairns which serve no purpose.
+Rock cairns are currently somewhat trendy, but knowledgeable hikers avoid creating rock cairns that serve no purpose.
 In an otherwise unspoiled landscape, a group of rock cairns is a jarring reminder of past human visitors to an area.

 Likewise, you shouldn’t permanently mark trees by cutting their bark, painting on their trunks, or tying ribbons to them.
 If you need to travel across unmarked terrain, be sure you know how to use a compass and map proficiently, and use them to navigate rather than trail markers.

 When sharing an established trail with other groups, you should always try to keep a respectful distance between your party and theirs.
 If possible, walk far enough behind that you are out of sight.
 If another group is gaining on you and will pass soon, it’s often a good idea to take a break a short distance off the trail to allow them to pass you by.

 Even if you think you are alone on the trail, keep your noise level as low as possible to keep from disturbing other hikers.
 Some Leave No Trace advocates also recommend wearing clothing that allows you to blend into your surroundings while hiking.
 This not only makes you less visible to other hikers, but also to wildlife.